V. The Candle Burns

 A sad airplane takes off without applause

-Outside is the radiance of the color of amber the living creatures and the likeness of a man
+Outside is the radiance of the color of amber the living creatures and the

 You leave behind you a contrail of blood